realJustinLee/markdown_resume/README.md

 ## Distributed Object Store Management by Mixed Recursive Cloud Delegation

-- Provided a self-recursive and cost-effective solution to provide a service that users can store objects to multiple storage solutions while using a unified interface.
+- Provided a self-recursive and cost-effective solution to provide a service in that users can store objects to multiple storage solutions while using a unified interface.
 - Typical singleton deployment could be a Cloud Drive fusion service.
-- Typical cluster deployment could be a self-recursive object storage cloud which could both hold local storage and delegate storage to other cloud services.
+- Typical cluster deployment could be a self-recursive object storage cloud that could both hold local storage and delegate storage to other cloud services.

 ## DT Automation and Fortress-Diag